-If cyberbullying occurs outside of school by a student or over social media or similar outlets and is reported to the Counselor and/or Dean of Students the parent may be called in to discuss the issue, and students may be subject to Disciplinary Consequences.
+If cyber-bullying occurs outside of school by a student or over social media or similar outlets and is reported to the Counselor and/or Dean of Students the parent may be called in to discuss the issue, and students may be subject to Disciplinary Consequences.

-Students who are bullied, cyberbullied, harassed, or retaliated, and students who are aware of or witness, such as bystanders, should report the behavior to a trusted teacher, the Counselor, and/or Dean of Students as soon as possible so that it can be addressed.
-A parent who believes their child has been the target of bullying shall report the offense to the Counselor and/or Dean of Students and or Principal and or Director of Human Resources.
+Students who are bullied, cyberbullied, or harassed, and students who are aware of or witness, such as bystanders, should report the behavior to a trusted teacher, the Counselor, and/or Dean of Students as soon as possible so that it can be addressed.
+A parent who believes their child has been the target of bullying shall report the offense to the Counselor and/or Dean of Students and or Principal.

-The school will not tolerate bullying, which includes cyberbullying, or harassment.
+The school will not tolerate bullying, which includes cyber-bullying, or harassment.
 The school will not tolerate retaliation against an individual who in good faith reports bullying or provides information during an investigation into reported bullying.